All Episodes

 It was with clenched teeth that the opposition parties went along with this thing.

-And as time has gone on and as the election remained in doubt, pressure was brought to bear to get rid of Zippy Livney because she could end up being a drag on the ticket and a drag on turnout because of her unpopularity.
+And as time has gone on and as the election remained in doubt, pressure was brought to bear to get rid of Zippy Livny because she could end up being a drag on the ticket and a drag on turnout because of her unpopularity.

 But the problem is they've done this the day before the election.

-Charges are going back and forth, Netanyahu is accusing them of uh all those things that I have mentioned, and then they're back and forth and accusing Netanyahu of the of the same thing.
+Netanyahu is accusing them of all those things that I have mentioned, and then they're back and forth and accusing Netanyahu of the same thing.

-Uh and what's at stake here is the United States' deal with Iran, which would permit them to have a nuclear weapon, and the Iranians have said that they hope and someday want to obliterate Israel and wipe it off the map.
+And the Iranians have said that they hope and someday want to obliterate Israel and wipe it off the map.

-And I think it's a to me it is an indication of just how precariously civilization is balanced and is teetering here.
+And I think it's a, to me, it is an indication of just how precariously civilization is balanced and is teetering here.

 I'm not even thinking of Netanyahu as conservative and these other people as leftist liberal socialists.